 The market is beautifully designed with colorful flowers along its interior wall, known as the Horn of Plenty by artist Arno Coenen.

-History buffs will also be delighted to see the De Tijdtrap under the stairwell of the Market Hall, which displays some of the most interesting and unique archeological finds during the construction of the Market Hall!
-This is a truly super place to unwind and discover the best of Rotterdam.
+History buffs will also be delighted to see the De Tijdtrap under the stairwell of the Market Hall, which displays some of the most exciting and unique archeological finds during the construction of the Market Hall!
+This is a genuinely fantastic place to unwind and discover the best of Rotterdam.

 See Related: Best Things to Do in Amsterdam